Organic Gardening

 Both methods will get the job done, but this is where the similarity between both gardening methods ends.

 Before we talk about organic gardening, here is a quick note for week-end gardeners who don't have a whole lot of time to devote to their gardening hobby.
-If this is your case, and you still want to enjoy growing great vegetables, read our article about other methods to grow a vegetable garden other than organic gardening, which I've included in our vegetable fertilizer section of our Website.
+If this is your case, and you still want to enjoy growing great vegetables, read our article about other methods to grow a vegetable garden other than organic gardening, which I've included in our vegetable fertilizer section of our web site.

 You can read the whole article or scroll down to the title heading "Chemical Fertilizer."